aidanbudd/course_EMBO_at_TGAC_PPI_Sep2015/trainingMaterial/holgerDinkel/linear_motifs/index.md

 1. Search elm.eu.org using the protein name 'MDM4_HUMAN' and look for the 'USP binding motif' DOC_USP7_1.
     1. How many such motif instances are found in this protein sequence? <!--- 6 -->
     2. Try to assess the biological relevance of each of these instances. <!--- 2 TP, 2 TN, 2 Unknown -->
-    2. (Optional) Repeat this exercise with protein 'AMPH_HUMAN' and ELM class 'LIG_Clathr_ClatBox_1'
+    2. (OPTIONAL) Repeat this exercise with protein 'AMPH_HUMAN' and ELM class 'LIG_Clathr_ClatBox_1'
-    1. (Optional) Is the annotation for the biological relevance in accordance with the globular structure?
+    1. (OPTIONAL) Is the annotation for the biological relevance in accordance with the globular structure?

 1. You're studying the cell surface expression of a receptor and find out that some isoforms are expressed at the surface (Q05586-2) while another isoform is retained in the endoplasmatic reticulum (Q05586-5).
 You want to investigate a possible role of linear motifs in this phenomenon.
     1. First, align these sequences to see which parts are similar/identical and which are different (go to <http://www.uniprot.org/uniprot/Q05586>, scroll down to 'sequences', select isoforms 2 and 5 and click 'align').